-The nationally accredited Advanced Diploma of Electrical Engineering was developed for licensed electricians who are looking to embark on higher level management and leadership positions.
-Use your experience to solve complex problems, manage large electrical projects and be in-demand in this dynamic industry.
+The nationally accredited Advanced Diploma of Electrical Engineering is designed for licensed electricians who are looking to embark on higher level management and leadership positions.
+Solve complex problems, manage large electrical projects and be in-demand in this dynamic industry.

 LEARN NEW SKILLS

-- Write specifications and develop design briefs for electrotechnology and electrical engineering projects
+- Write specifications for electrotechnology and electrical engineering projects

-- Apply material science and physics to solving electrotechnology engineering problems
+- Applying material science and physics to solving electrotechnology engineering problems

 - Produce an energy sector detailed report

-- Provide solutions for problems in complex multiple path circuits and in complex polyphaser power circuits
+- Provide engineering solutions for problems in complex multiple path circuits and in complex polyphaser power circuits

-- Address environmental sustainability issues in the energy sector
+- Develop strategies to address environmental sustainability issues in the energy sector